moj-analytical-services/mojap-arrow-pd-parser/README.md

 original == new # note that the two False values are where datetime is None in both tables
 ```

-#### Integration with mojap-metadata
+#### Integration with mojap-metadata (Arrow)

-This package can also be used alongside the `mojap-metadata` package.
+The arrow modules can also be used alongside the `mojap-metadata` package which is already installed.
 In the example below you will need to install the package with the arrow dependencies:

 ```
 pip install mojap-metadata[arrow]